Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Methodology

 \textbf{Obfuscating Programmatic Policies}

-In the experiments with programming tasks, we use programs that are clearly interpretable and programs that are clearly non-interpretable.
-In this experiment, we modified the programmatic policies to create different levels of interpretability, to verify whether the \li\ scores correlate with these different levels.
-We achieve this using the obfuscation technique of adding ``garbage snippets'' to the programs, which is a known program obfuscation technique~\cite{cohen1993osprotection}.
-We consider two levels of obfuscation: level 1, where we add 10 lines of code that do not change the behavior of policy, and level 2, where we add 23 lines.
-Under the assumption that programs with longer garbage snippets are less interpretable than programs with shorter garbage snippets, we hypothesize that \li\ will assign higher scores to non-obfuscated programs, lower scores to level 1 obfuscation, and the lowest scores to level 2 obfuscation.
+In the experiment with programmatic policies, we modified the programs to create different levels of interpretability, to verify whether the \li\ scores correlate with these levels.
+We achieve this using the obfuscation technique of adding useless snippets to the programs, which is a known program obfuscation technique~\cite{cohen1993osprotection}.
+We consider two levels of obfuscation: level 1, where we add a few lines of code that do not change the behavior of policy, and level 2, where we add a greater number of such lines compared to level 1.
+For the synthesized set, we add 10 and 23 lines for levels 1 and 2, respectively; for the human-crafted set, we add 38 and 71 lines for levels 1 and 2, respectively.
+Under the assumption that programs with longer useless snippets are less interpretable than programs with shorter snippets, we hypothesize that \li\ assigns higher scores to non-obfuscated programs, lower scores to level 1, and the lowest scores to level 2.

-Figure~\ref{fig:microrts_example} shows the two snippets that we add to the programmatic policies used in our experiments for level 1 of obfuscation; the snippets for level 2 are shown in the Appendix.
-Snippet 1, in Figure~\ref{fig:level_1}, does not change the behavior of the policy because the only unit that can harvest resources is a builder, so line 7 does not change the behavior of the policy.
-Similarly, in Snippet 2, Worker units cannot train Heavy units (lines 9 and 10), nor units that can attack can train Ranged units (lines 11 and 12).
-The for loop on line 15 also does not change the behavior of the policy because it is only inserted after the instruction \texttt{attack\_if\_in\_range} was attempted on all units (e.g., after line 5 in Figure~\ref{fig:microrts_example}).
+Figure~\ref{fig:level_1} shows a sample of a snippet that we add to the programmatic policies used in our experiments for level 1 of obfuscation; all snippets are shown in the Supplementary Materials, including level 2 snippets.
+The snippet in Figure~\ref{fig:level_1} does not change the behavior of the policy because the only unit that can harvest resources is a builder, so line 6 does not change the behavior of the policy.

 \textbf{Set of Policies Evaluated}